carlosGabrielCarreno/Countries-app/README.md

 ![Design preview](./src/assets/capture-countries-app9.png)

-### This Paises app was a [Frontend Mentor](https://www.frontendmentor.io/challenges) challenge.
+### This Countries app was a [Frontend Mentor](https://www.frontendmentor.io/challenges) challenge.
 It was a nice experience.

 #